What is CUCA?

 CUCA consists of all past and present Catholic members of the University.
 Its chief responsibilities are the provision of a Catholic chapel for the University, the maintenance of Fisher House, of which it owns the freehold, the housing of the chaplains, and the safeguarding of Catholic interests in the University.
 Its meetings are attended by the Chaplain and his Assistants, and by the Chairman, Vice-Chairman, Treasurer, and Secretary of the Fisher Society.

-The 2017 Annual General Meeting of CUCA will be held at 12.00 pm on Sunday 26th November in the Chapel.
-Available here are the agenda for the AGM, minutes of the last meeting, elections for Council, the 2017 report and accounts, and the key issues memorandum.
+The 2017 Annual General Meeting of CUCA was held on Sunday 26th November.
+The draft minutes are available here.
+Click on the following links for the 2017 report and accounts and the key issues memorandum.

 How can I help?

 In order to maintain the buildings and provide the funding for Fisher House to operate, CUCA needs a steady flow of income.
 Although CUCA is always extremely grateful for one-off donations, we particularly welcome donations, however small, which are paid on a regular basis by standing order.

 If you are a taxpayer, and you wish to make a donation, please also fill in a gift aid form.
 This allows CUCA to claim an extra 25p off the government for every £1 you donate, at no extra cost to you.
 Higher-rate taxpayers can even claim back some additional tax on their donations.